 How do you make your scarves look like the Earth?

 I experimented with many different techniques to make the paint flow & interact so it looked like the Earth.
-The thinness of the paint is really important, and the methods I use are pouring, drips and using my fingers
+The viscosity of the paint is really important, and the methods I use are pouring, drips and using my fingers.
+The right mix of colours are also very important in creating the finished piece.

 How do you practice sustainable design?